kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/envoy/_index.md

 {{< /highlight >}}

 {{% notice note %}}
-In Envoy, the rate limit config is typically defined with snake case ("example_config"), whereas in Gloo and Kubernetes it is typically defined with camel case ("exampleConfig").
-We'll use camel case notation for the Gloo config here.
+In Envoy, the rate limit config is typically written with snake case keys ("example_config") in the YAML, whereas in Gloo and Kubernetes
+YAML keys typically use camel case ("exampleConfig").
+We'll use camel case notation when writing YAML keys in Gloo config here.
 {{% /notice %}}

 ### Header Values